graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 After the `DocumentExecuter` has returned a `ExecutionResult` containing the data and/or errors, typically you will pass this object to an implementation of `IDocumentWriter` to convert the object tree into json.
-The GraphQL spec allows for four properties to be returned with each
+The GraphQL spec allows for four properties to be returned within each
 error: `message`, `locations`, `path`, and `extensions`.
 The `IDocumentWriter` implementations provided for the [`Newtonsoft.Json`](https://www.nuget.org/packages/GraphQL.NewtonsoftJson) and [`System.Text.Json`](https://www.nuget.org/packages/GraphQL.SystemTextJson) libraries allow you to control the